 These campaigns have a lesser focus on ROI because of the nature of a Cost-per-Impression campaign; they’re intended to grow your customer base by increasing brand awareness and visibility rather than drive directly attributable sales.
 In that way, they are an investment in your brand’s long-term growth more than an immediate sales driver.

-Before you start, define your objectives so you can create a purposeful Amazon strategy.
+From the beginning, define your objectives so you can create a purposeful Amazon advertising strategy.
 With CPC campaigns, that means asking yourself do you want to focus on increasing brand awareness or driving sales?

 If you already have good brand recognition, your marketing efforts can be more specific and focused on building relevance.
 Identify very specific keywords, branded and non-branded, to bid on.
 We call this “refining your traffic.”
 Consumers already know what products or services you offer, so your Amazon marketing can focus on winning ground in your category.
 This strategy also tends to be less expensive than the alternative because more specific keywords have less competition than more general terms.

-If your brand is relatively unknown, you want to spread the word to as many shoppers as possible.
-Rather than refining your traffic to a targeted niche group to drive conversion rates up, your first goal should be to increase impressions.
+If your brand or product is relatively unknown, you want to spread the word to as many shoppers as possible.
+Rather than refining traffic for a targeted niche group, focus on increasing impressions.
 Bid on more general keywords, especially non-branded keywords, so that you can place your ads in front of as many shoppers as possible.
-Initially, your return may not be as high and bidding on general terms becomes expensive, but you will develop brand recognition, helping you gain a foothold in the market for the long term.
+Initially, your return may not be as high and bidding on general terms becomes expensive; however, you will develop brand recognition, helping you gain a foothold in the market for the long term.